kevinjoseph97/React-BookList/README.md

 Welcome to your own personal list of books to read.
 This is a fast and convenient way to keep track of all the books you want to read at a given time.

 Installation
-To See the Backend repo click -> BackEnd Repo
+To See the Backend repo click -> https://github.com/kevinjoseph97/BookList-backend

 run bundle install
 run rails db:migrate